-&lt;sup>30 In this definition, and in all definitions in the sequel, we assume that whenever an error appears in a computation, this computation is aborted and the error is signalized, i.e., is returned as a terminal result.
+&lt;sup>29 In this definition, and in the majority of definitions in the sequel, we assume that whenever an error appears in a computation, this computation is aborted and the error is signalized, e.g., displayed on a monitor.
 In our case if both dat and lis are errors, then dat-error is signalized.
-An alternative to this solution could be that we search for, and signalize, all errors.
+An alternative to this solution could be, that we first search for possible errors, and only then perform the expected operation.
 Since such a solution would significantly lengthen our definitions, and made them less readable, we gave it up.
 After all Lingua is only an example.